roo-rb/roo/README.markdown

 for formulas in Roo for .xls files (you get the result of a formula in such a file but not the formula itself)

-## Spreadsheet's License
+## License

-Please note that the 'spreadsheet' gem is released under the GPLv3 license (see https://github.com/zdavatz/spreadsheet/blob/master/LICENSE.txt).
+While Roo is licensed under the MIT / Expat license, please note that the 'spreadsheet' gem [is released under](https://github.com/zdavatz/spreadsheet/blob/master/LICENSE.txt) the GPLv3 license.
-Before using 'roo' please check whether you're in compliance with the underlying licenses.

 ## Usage: